Naturalising Bradford Beck Scheme

 Why does the picture give an idyllic view, without any view of the proposed massive road which will be right next to the project, increasing noise and pollution, making it far less attractive?

-George Pope asked almost 3 years ago
+George Pope asked about 3 years ago

 The additional funding identified for the works on the beck is only available for a limited time.
 Due to this the works as part of the Naturalising Bradford Beck Scheme have been brought forward from the main scheme and are subject to a separate consultation and planning process.